Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 It not only gives pupils the knowledge to deal with practical problems in the real world, it is also an important subject when applying for Further Education and employment.

-At Key Stage 4 we empower our students to build their confidence within the key concepts; Numbers, Algebra, Geometry and Measures, Statistics and Ratio and Proportion through a range of activities to complement their knowledge and skills developed in Key Stage 2 and 3.
+At Key Stage 4 we empower our pupils to build their confidence within the key concepts; Numbers, Algebra, Geometry and Measures, Statistics and Ratio and Proportion through a range of activities to complement their knowledge and skills developed in Key Stage 2 and 3.
 Every lesson, teachers aim to link the concepts covered to GCSE exam style questioning.

 Our exam board is Edexcel.